massgravel/Microsoft-Activation-Scripts/README.md

 or
 `https://git.activated.win/massgrave/Microsoft-Activation-Scripts/archive/master.zip`
 2. Right-click on the downloaded zip file and extract it.
-3. In the extracted folder, find the folder named `All-In-One-Version`.
+3. In the extracted folder, navigate to `MAS` → `All-In-One-Version-KL`
 4. Run the file named `MAS_AIO.cmd`.
 5. You will see the activation options.
 Follow the on-screen instructions.
 6. That's all.